dbeard/campaignforshirleycpa.com/committee.md

 <h6>Community Involvement</h6>
 <p>Shirley Youth Soccer Coach, Lura A. White ASPTO, Center Town Hall Committee, Campaign for Shirley CPA</p>
 <p class="quote">
 &ldquo;The CPA is an investment in our community, our future, and all that makes our town so special; I want Shirley to continue to thrive, while maintaining its strong sense of history, place and open space.
-The CPA  is a smart path forward, and it's excting to think of the possibilities its funds can bring.&rdquo;
+The CPA  is a smart path forward, and it's exciting to think of the possibilities its funds can bring.&rdquo;
 </p>
 </div>
 </div>